BAsh2365/VT_Head_Coach_Change_Analysis_in_R/README.md

 https://datascienceharp.medium.com/cant-decide-between-a-linear-regression-or-a-random-forest-here-let-me-help-ab941b94da4c

-Use of Claude 4.5 Sonnet for organized data cleaning/collection, Use of GitHub Copilot for Code Assistance on Model fit (random forest ML), debugging/accuracy, and Normalizing Predictors
+Use of Claude 4.5 Sonnet for organized data cleaning/collection, Use of GitHub Copilot for Code Assistance on Model fit (random forest ML vs Ridge), debugging/accuracy, and Normalizing Predictors

 PDF files of VT stats and PSU stats can be found in this GitHub Repo